 Eligibility for self-employment income support scheme

-If you were eligible for the first two income support scheme grants and your self-employment has continued to be impacted because of the coronavirus outbreak, you will be entitled to these next two grants.
+If you’ve been eligible for previous income support scheme grants and your self-employment has continued to be impacted because of the coronavirus outbreak, , you could be entitled to these next two grants.

-The eligibility criteria remain the same.
-You must earn more than half your income from self employment, have submitted a tax return for 2018/19 and have:
+To qualify you must earn more than half your income from self employment, have submitted a tax return for 2019/20 and have:

 or if you haven’t been trading for all these years